skalenetwork/universal-cli/README.md

 Used and maintained heavily by SKALE

-> ⚠️ Important note: this CLI is meant to be used only for **development** purposes and debugging.
-For the production-ready tools refer to `skale.py` or `validator-cli`

 ## What it is

 Universal-cli could be used to execute (almost) any call/transaction on Solidity contracts.